Talandar99/shellfish/docker_containers/minecraft_server/forge_1.19.2/README.md

 - set it to be something like this
 ![language](images/language.png)
 ## File installation
-- quit game and press `Foler` button in right panel to open game files
+- quit game and press `Foler` button in right panel to open instance files
 ### File installation (Where to put what?)
 Put all files in correct folders.
 (In case of shaderpacks,scripts,defaultconfigs, and config just throw all at one into .minecraft)